tranngoclam/movie-booking/README.md

 * A `selected seat` can be deselected to be an `available seat`, its state changes from `SELECTED` to `AVAILABLE`

 ### Android Data Binding
-For any state changes, we update the UI of the seat correspondingly by using `@BindingAdapter` and `@Bindable` annotations defined in `Android Data Binding`.
+For any state changes, we update the UI of the seat correspondingly by using `@BindingAdapter` and `@Bindable` annotations defined in [Android Data Binding](https://developer.android.com/topic/libraries/data-binding/index.html).
 Example:
 * In a layout of a seat, we bind a state value to UI by: `app:state="@{data.state}"`.
 * A state defined in Java code is: `@Bindable State mState;` and must have getter `public State getState() { return mState; }`.
 * If we want to change the state and update to the UI, we set `mState = new NewState();` then `notifyPropertyChanged(BR.state);`, noted that `BR.state` is generated after building our application.